 Although we greatly value and appreciate active input from our authors, the editors ultimately have the final say on how an article will look on the website.
 We will take your advice into consideration, but Analog Game Studies is – at present – not a democracy, so as to expedite the whole process.
 We appreciate your cooperation and patience on this front!

-AGS will not accept articles/figures/artwork/other materials that are solely AI generated.
+AGS will not accept articles/figures/artwork/other materials that are AI generated.
 The use of generative AI for accessibility reasons (e.g. assistance in translation into English) will be reasonably accommodated and double-checked by authors/editors.
-AI generated or manipulated portions will be flagged with a content note and rationale.
+AI generated or manipulated portions must be flagged with a content note and rationale.